MS, ATR-BC, LPC, CPCS

 Over the past two years, she has built on her experience working with children, specifically in a therapeutic setting.
 Alyx often utilizes expressive art therapy techniques and play therapy techniques to best support children but also incorporates other techniques as needed.
 She especially enjoys supporting children who struggle displaying appropriate social skills, managing ADHD, experience a lack of impulse control, or struggle forming satisfying friendships.
 When it comes to teen and young adult clients, Alyx enjoys aiding those clients in identifying and navigating stress and unhealthy habits.
 Overall, she is very passionate about serving children, parents, and adults alike.

-Jenna is a Nationally Certified Counselor (NCC) working towards her licensure as an associate professional counselor (LAPC).
+Jenna is a Nationally Certified Counselor (NCC) and associate professional counselor (LAPC).
 She received her Master’s in Clinical Mental Health Counseling from Mercer University and her Bachelor of Arts in Communication from Queen’s University of Charlotte.
 Jenna has seven years of experience working with children as a preschool teacher.
 In this role she continues to nurture not only the academic but the social and emotional growth of her students.